 The library's budget is not that complex however there are some library specific line items which may not make sense unless you understand some of the particulars of public library operations.

-If you ever have any questions please contact a board member or the director.
+If you ever have any questions regarding library finances, please contact a board member or the director.